parkersruth/parkersruth.github.io/content/_index.md

 I aim to close this gap with [OpenCap](https://www.opencap.ai/), a smartphone-based tool for biomechanical analysis developed by the Stanford [NMBL Lab](https://nmbl.stanford.edu/).
 By running high-throughput studies and on-site data collections at conferences, community events, and clinics, I collected the largest motion capture dataset for muscular dystrophy.
 I showed that video analysis can detect differences in gait kinematics and arm range-of-motion that existing metrics miss.
-I'm now using this data to design more sensitive biomarkers of neuromuscular health.
+I'm now designing more sensitive biomarkers of neuromuscular health.

 {{< button Preprint "https://doi.org/10.1101/2024.09.26.613967" >}}